bartvanerp/SPSsite/content/courses/5cta0/statisticalsignalprocessing_spectrum_window.md

-[menu.5cta0]                       # name of menu section (main module) name = "Windowing"        # name of this item in that menu weight = 330                          # location in that menu parent = "Part 3: Spectral estimation"
+[menu.5cta0]                       # name of menu section (main module) name = "Windowing"        # name of this item in that menu weight = 330                          # location in that menu parent = "3.1 Spectral distributions and windowing"